 Involving other parents and your child's school in solving students' backpack burdens might help to lessen kids' loads.
 Some ways the school can get involved include:

-- allowing students more time in between classes to use lockers
+- giving students more time between classes to use lockers

-- implementing school education programs about safe backpack use
+- adding school education programs about safe backpack use

-You may need to adjust kids' backpacks and/or reduce how much they carry if they:
+You may need to adjust your kids' backpacks and/or reduce how much they carry if they:

 - struggle to get the backpack on or off